chirag0718/coding-challenge/nodejs-backend.md

 # Purpose
 Aim of this test is three fold,

-- evaluate your coding abilities
+- Evaluate your coding abilities
-- judge your technical experince
+- Judge your technical experince
-- understand how you design a solution
+- Understand how you design a solution

 # How you will be judged
 You will be scored on,

-- coding standard, comments and style
+- Coding standard, comments and style
-- unit testing strategy
+- Unit testing strategy
-- overall solution design
+- Overall solution design
-- appropriate use of source control
+- Appropriate use of source control

 # Challenge